HolographicWings/LethalExpansion/README.md

 - Landmines stills bip if a player walk on them when theres already an item placed on it.
 - Eclypse in new moons from SDK appears purple.
 - Landmine instand explode when a player walk on them (Vanilla bug).
+- Landmine instand explode when a player walk on them (Vanilla bug).

 ## Changes :
 - 1.2.0